 Spurs and gunfights, bandits and bank robberies: all this can more can be found in the best western movies streaming on Max.

 Inspired in both name and narrative by author Asa Earl Carter’s fiction work, Clint Eastwood’s screen adaptation, The Outlaw Josey Wales is a Civil War era chronicle about a Missouri farmer, Josey Wales (Clint Eastwood).
-Wales' existence is occupied by his farming work and family, that is until a group of unionists murders his wife and son in cold blood.
+Wales' existence is occupied by his farming work and family.
+That is, until a group of unionists murder his wife and son in cold blood.
 In an ultimate illustration of retribution, Wales embarks on a journey of revenge, joining up with a group of Confederates as he tracks down the culprits.

 A Fistful of Dollars